 Children work towards End of Key Stage Milestones as with all other subjects and are assessed against these.
 The three key Areas of Understanding in the curriculum are as follows:

 All content in these areas is statutory.
 Each Area of Understanding has two Attainment Targets:

-In Key Stage 1, children should spend at least 36 hours per year engaged in Religious Education studies.
-In the Early Years setting of Reception and in Year 1, this involves Find Out days and weeks investigating festivals and beliefs from a range of cultures, from Harvest, Christmas, Lent and Easter to Hanukah, Diwali, Eid, Ramadan, and Chinese New Year.
+In Key Stage 1 and 2, children should spend at least 36 hours per year engaged in Religious Education studies.
+In the Early Years setting of Reception and in Year 1, this also involves Find Out days and weeks investigating festivals and beliefs from a range of cultures, from Harvest, Christmas, Lent and Easter to Hanukah, Diwali, Eid, Ramadan, and Chinese New Year.
 The children from visiting guests, including local Christian clergy, members of the local community, parents and older students to share their celebrations and find out more about a range of cultures and traditions.
 They visit the local Parish Church in Welton at Easter and Christmas.